Basic Concept of HashMap

 A hash table can be understood as an enhanced version of an array.

-An array can find the corresponding element through an index in time complexity, where the index is a non-negative integer.
+An array can locate a corresponding element in time complexity using an index, which is a non-negative integer.

-A hash table is similar; it can locate the value
+A hash table is similar, allowing you to locate the value

 corresponding to a key